 You can modify others’ access level on client’s accounts but cannot change the Account Creator’s access level:

-There are six levels of account access:
+There are several levels of account access:

 Account Summary Viewers can:

 The Account Summary Viewer cannot conduct any activity on the account.

 An investment advisor with Account Manager access might provide Account Summary Viewer access to other advisory firm employees who need account balance information to maintain the advisor’s records.